alxtsg/DDNS/README.md

 ## Description ##

-A simple Node.js application for updating DDNS record on Namecheap.
+A simple Node.js application for updating DNS record on Namecheap.

 ## Requirements ##